 The Archival Research Catalog

-ARC is the online catalog that NAIL has been preparing us for.
-NAIL has served as the prototype catalog since 1996, helping online researchers find descriptions— and sometimes digital images— of hundreds of thousands of records held by the National Archives and Records Administration (NARA) across the nation.
+ARC is the National Archives Catalog that NAIL has been preparing us for.
+NAIL has served as the prototype catalog since 1996, helping online researchers find descriptions—and sometimes digital images—of hundreds of thousands of records held by the National Archives and Records Administration (NARA) across the nation.

 Much of what is different about ARC, however, may not be immediately apparent to the public user.
 The biggest change is occurring behind the scenes, where information about the records is being entered into the database.
 What ARC users may notice is that their "hits" are returning more standardized descriptions.
 In the coming years, researchers will have access to a greater number of descriptions, as NARA's Strategic Plan calls for providing descriptions of 95 percent of the agency's holdings at the series or collection level in ARC by 2007.